 The Teaching Practicum

-The Practicum—officially called The Teaching of English—meets once a week, like an ordinary graduate seminar, with weekly reading assignments such as articles on pedagogy and literary works to be discussed in terms of teachability.
+The Practicum—officially called The Teaching of English (ENGL 990)—meets once a week, like an ordinary graduate seminar, with weekly reading assignments such as articles on pedagogy and literary works to be discussed in terms of teachability.
 Discussion topics include strategies for teaching different genres, generating and sustaining discussion, lecturing and TF’ing, and responding to student writing.
 Assignments commonly range from group presentations on teaching strategies to the delivery of a mock lecture and the development of a complete syllabus.
-In addition, all Practicum students attend an introductory English course for the entire semester, where they teach at least one class, grade at least one set of papers, and take on other tasks by agreement with the course leader.
+In addition, all Practicum students observe introductory English courses during the semester—usually dividing their time between one course focused on writing, and one focused on literature.
+In each course, they teach at least one class, help with grading at least one set of papers, and take on other tasks by agreement with the course leader.
 The Practicum is offered every year and is taken by students in their second year.

-Under ordinary circumstances, an English doctoral student will be appointed as a Teaching Fellow (TF) for one course in each of four semesters, in the third and fourth years, when the teaching stipend will replace the fellowship stipend.
+Under ordinary circumstances, an English doctoral student will be appointed as a Teaching Fellow (TF) for one course in each of two semesters, in the third year, when the teaching stipend will replace the University Fellowship stipend.
 TFs attend the professor’s twice-weekly lectures, lead a fifty-minute discussion section once a week, comment on and grade student papers and exams, meet with students as necessary, and generally contribute to the course in whatever ways the professor requests (such as by meeting after lecture to discuss the course and by helping to design paper topics or exam questions).

 The English department makes every effort to assign students, in their first year of teaching, at least one semester teaching a course in their period or area.
 However, breadth of teaching experience is valuable, and assignments may be made to an out-of-field course.